 In 199 SAGE libraries collected for use at Dana Farber Cancer Center, over 500000 unique tags (with associated frequencies irregularly available from library to library) were present.
 A postgres database was set up to archive the libraries.
-RODBC and Rdbi/RPgSQL interfaces are used to perform a 'chunked' ranking of tag profiles in terms of similarity to the profile associated with a user-selected tag.
+RODBC (Windows) and Rdbi/RPgSQL (Unix) interfaces are used to perform a 'chunked' ranking of tag profiles in terms of similarity to the profile associated with a user-selected tag.
 Specifically, a tag is selected and its frequency profile across libraries is computed.
 The user also specifies how large a set N of 'neighbors' is desired.
-Chunks of records are extracted from the database, exported to R, the distance from the target profile to each chunk element is computed, and the tags and distances for the N nearest neighbors are saved for each chunk.
-After the entire database has been scanned, the chunk-specific extracts are sorted to obtain the N tags nearest to the target.
+Chunks of records are extracted from the database, exported to R, the distance from the target profile to each chunk element is computed, and the tags and distances for the N nearest neighbors are extracted across all chunks.
 This vector is then annotated and returned to the user.